All you need advice and stories for your sport, delivered straight to your inbox (every month).Nothing more.Nothing less.

 Creatine intake varies considerably according to nutritional balance.
 Meat, poultry and fish are products rich in creatine: they contain about 4 to 5g of creatine per kg of product.
 On the contrary, milk contains just 0.1g per litre of creatine.

-For example, with vegans, the dietary intake of creatine is virtually non-existent, so creatine will be synthesised entirely by the body.
+For example, with vegans, the dietary intake of creatine is virtually non-existent, so creatine will be synthesized entirely by the body.
 Indeed, whatever the diet, no deficiency has been described.

 CP concentration is 3 to 5 times higher than that of ATP in muscle.
 In terms of available energy, it is more ephemeral than the energy provided by carbohydrates, and this phenomenon is even more true compared to the energy provided by lipids.